metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 		     out.add_weighted_edges_from(g.itertuples(index=False, name="WeightedEdge"))
 		     return NetworkXEdgeMap(out, weight_label="weight",)

+For the sake of simplicity, our plugin implemented by *my_module.py* only contains one translator (named *edgemap_from_pandas*) that translates a Pandas edge map to a NetworkX edge map.

 This code below will make the plugin findable by metagraph (we'll go into the exact details futher below).